 I'm a big fan of dividend investing.
 I took advantage of cheaper stock prices during the last economic recession and stumbled my way into a sizable dividend portfolio.

-Now that we're nearly a decade away from my initial acquisitions and the markets have surged back, I'm sitting on big gains and a healthy cash flow.
+Now that we're nearly a decade away from my initial acquisitions and the markets have surged back, I'm sitting on big gains and healthy cash flow.

 Today, our annual dividends exceed the annual salary I was paid in my first “real” job.
+It's a nice little monthly dividend paycheck.

 I had a process of how I picked the companies but I was in a very favorable environment.
 If you are willing to wait, you will most certainly win.